seebe/rzg_stuff/build_scripts/arm-trusted-firmware/README.md

 This script lets you build the Initial Program Loader (IPL), which is basically the arm-trusted-firmware code base that has been modified for RZ/G **outside** of the Yocto environment.

+**BSP-1.0.0 to BSP-1.0.4:**
 ARM publishes the arm-trusted-firmware code base.
 The Renesas R-Car team adds patches on top of that to support Renesas devices and posts that to github.
 The RZ/G team adds patches on top of the R-Car patches to support RZ/G devices and supplies them inside the Yocto meta layer meta-rzg also on github.
 Therefore, in order to reproduce what is being built inside of Yocto, we have to:
 1. Clone the r-car repository
 2. Clone the meta-rzg2 repository and extract the patch files, then apply them to the r-car code base
+3. Reproduce the same configuration options that were outlined in the Yocto build receipt.

+**BSP-1.0.5:**
+ARM publishes the arm-trusted-firmware code base.
+The RZ/G team adds patches including the R-Car patches to support RZ/G devices and supplies them inside the Yocto meta layer meta-rzg on github.
+Therefore, in order to reproduce what is being built inside of Yocto, we have to:
+1. Clone the official ARM Trusted Firmware repository
+2. Clone the meta-rzg2 repository and extract the patch files, then apply them to the code base
 3. Reproduce the same configuration options that were outlined in the Yocto build receipt.

 That is basically what this script is designed to do.